 What’s the big deal?

-We came up with a couple of indie artists that are doing this right.
-If you are an artist struggling with keeping your brand cohesive, take a look at these artists’ singles cover art.
+Here are a few indie artists that are doing this well.
+If you are an artist struggling with keeping your brand cohesive, take a look at these artists’ single cover art.

 We hope this gave you creative ideas to make cover art that matches your brand and aesthetic!
 Still struggling with finding that brand?
 Check out Ariel’s latest book The Ultimate Guide to Music Publicity.
 Out now!